fujoe0/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-README file for pointers, arrays, and strings
+A README file for the pointers, arrays, and strings task